 Haleyville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Haleyville in 2010 was $18,132, which is lower middle income relative to Alabama and the nation.
+The per capita income in Haleyville in 2010 was $18,067, which is lower middle income relative to Alabama and the nation.
 This equates to an annual income of $72,268 for a family of four.
-Haleyville also has one of the higher rates of people living in poverty in the nation, with 31.04% of its population below the federal poverty line.

 The people who call Haleyville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Haleyville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Haleyville include English, German, Scottish, and Italian.

 The most common language spoken in Haleyville is English.
 Other important languages spoken here include Spanish and Italian.